sourabhbhavsar007/e-commerce/README.md

        ·       Seller is able to post products.

-       ·       User is able to add products to cart.
+       ·       User is able to add products to cart and place order as well.

-       ·       User should be able to place an order by making payment.